Gajraula: Geography

 Gajraula is located at 28.85°N 78.23°E. It is 105 km away from New Delhi, the capital of India.
 River Ganga is just 7 km away from the city.
 It has an average elevation of 257 m.

+Climate

+Gajraula has been ranked the 18th-best National Clean Air City (under Category III: Cities with population under 3 lakh) in India according to the Swachh Vayu Survekshan 2024 Results.

 Demographics

 As of the 2001 Census of India, Gajraula had a population of 39,826.
 Males constitute 53% of the population and females 47%.
 Gajraula has an average literacy rate of 69%, higher than the national average of 59.5%: male literacy is 74%, and female literacy is 66%.
 In Gajraula, 14% of the population is under 6 years of age.

 Transport

 Gajraula is well connected through Indian Railways.
-Gajraula Railway Station is situated on Gajraula-Najibabad, Delhi-Lucknow line and all passenger trains & some of the express trains stop here.
+Gajraula Railway Station is situated on Gajraula-Najibabad, Delhi-Lucknow line and all passenger trains and some of the express trains stop here.
 There are trains for location such as Varanasi, Allahabad, Delhi, Jaipur, Ahmedabad, Aligarh, etc.

-Gajraula is very well connected through road transport.
-It is located on NH-9 which is also AH2.
+Gajraula is located on NH-9 which is also AH2.
 It is also connected through SH 51 which is Badaun- Haridwar Highway.
 Every minute there is a bus to Delhi and Bareilly.

 In city the commutation takes place through eco friendly e-rickshaws and autos.